myeongsuseong/myeongsuseong.github.io/_pages/about.md

 Latest events and news
 ======
+* Junhe Liu joins the Lab to gain a research experience in BSIT on January 9, 2025.
+Welcome aboard Junhe!

 * Dr. Seong gave an invited talk at International Biomedical Engineering Conference (IBEC) 2024 organized by the Korean Society of Medical and Biological Engineering (KOSOMBE) on November 7, 2024 in Korea.

 * Eunyong Lee, Wenzhe Shi, Miao Lu, Yanxue Guo and Linwei Ye work with Dr. Seong for their bachelor's final year project (FYP) from September 12, 2023.
 Welcome aboard Eunyong, Wenzhe, Miao, Yanxue, and Linwei!